seespace/inair-documentation/1-getting-started/1-build-your-first-app/3-build-a-simple-slideshow.md

 Build a Simple Slideshow
 ========================

-Same as Android, InAiR app is built using a hierarchy of `UIView` and `UIViewGroup`.
+Similar to Android, InAiR app is built using a hierarchy of `UIView` and `UIViewGroup`.
 InAiR provides an XML vocabulary that corresponds to the subclasses of `UIView` and `UIViewGroup` so you can define your UI in XML using a hierarchy of UI elements.

-Continue from where we left off, this lesson will guide you through building a simple Photo Gallery App.
+Continue from where we left off, this tutorial will guide you through building a simple Photo Gallery App.

 Let's assume we want to try something like the following design: